skarthikeyan0118/devops_challenge/README.md

 nginx container is deployed in to VM instances using jenkins file.

-When the jenkins file runs on the server, it deploys the nginx container and index.html
+When the jenkins file built on the pipeline, it deploys the nginx container and index.html

 CI/CD